ipfs/ipfs-blog/src/_blog/2023-05-multi-gateway-browser-client.md

 * `https://littlebearlabs.io` - an HTTPs URL for comparison.

-<iframe width="70%" src="https://youtu.be/j0qcAoZPJQ8" frameborder="1" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="70%" src="https://www.youtube.com/embed/j0qcAoZPJQ8" frameborder="1" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## When could this be widespread?

 This is very experimental, and will not be in mainstream browsers tomorrow.
-Feel free to vote for [the issue](https://bugs.chromium.org/p/chromium/issues/detail?id=1440503) where we discuss it's future.
+Feel free to vote for [the issue](https://bugs.chromium.org/p/chromium/issues/detail?id=1440503) where we discuss its future.

 ## Who is doing this?